Office 365 Biz Users Targeted in Novel Phish Scheme

-A new attack method to steal Office 365 business email credentials has been uncovered, which goes undetected by Microsoft’s Office 365 default security and bypasses desktop email filters.
+A new attack method to steal Office 365 business email credentials has been uncovered, though it is still undetected by Microsoft’s Office 365 default security and bypasses desktop email filters.

 Avanan cloud security researcher Gil Friedrich explained that what makes this attack different is that instead of fooling the user, it was designed to fool the anti-phishing filters.
 It leverages what appears to be a vulnerability in how Office 365 anti-phishing and URL-reputation security layers translate Punycode, a method for encoding domain names with Unicode characters.